robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 I ask if work will begin this week, again.
 He says yes.

 ### 11/26/2022 - 187 days after drop off
-I ask how progress was this week, he says they are working on the trasmission.
+I ask how progress was this week, he says they are working on the transmission.

 ### 11/30/2022 - 190 days after drop off
 Vlad says the transmission should be assembled today or tomorrow.